Jane and the Lost City

-Jane and the Lost City is a 1987 UK film, based on the British newspaper strip Jane by Norman Pett.
-An adventure comedy set during World War II, the film was directed by Terry Marcel, and stars Kirsten Hughes in the title role, Sam Jones, Maud Adams, Jasper Carrott and Robin Bailey.
+Jane and the Lost City is a 1987 British comedy-drama film directed by Terry Marcel and starring Kirsten Hughes, Sam Jones, Maud Adams, Jasper Carrott and Robin Bailey.
+It was written by Mervyn Haisman based on the British Daily Mirror newspaper strip Jane by Norman Pett.

 Synopsis

 British Prime Minister Winston Churchill sends Jane and the Colonel on a mission to prevent the diamonds of the fabled Lost City from falling into enemy hands.
 Journeying to Africa where they are joined by Jungle Jack Buck, their quest is dogged by Nazi agents Lola Pagola and Heinrich.

-Jane and the Lost City emulates the mild eroticism of its source material, having the heroine lose items of her clothing several times during the narrative.
-Despite this, the film was released as PG (Parental Guidance) in the USA.